ipfs/ipfs-docs/docs/reference/README.md

 # API & CLI reference

-Looking for developer references for IPFS?
+Looking for user and developer references for IPFS?
 Find them here.

+## HTTP Gateway

+The [Gateway API](http/gateway.md) provides implementation-agnostic HTTP interface for retrieving [content-addressed](../concepts/glossary/#content-addressing) data from IPFS with regular HTTP clients and libraries.
+Use it for future-proofing your applications.

-## Go (Kubo)
+## Custom APIs

+Implementation and language specific interfaces can be used when [HTTP Gateway API](http/gateway.md) is not enough, or you need additional flexibility.

+### Kubo (go-ipfs)

+Kubo is the earliest and most widely used implementation of IPFS, written in Go.

+Use it as:

+- **CLI tool**
+  Working in the terminal?
+Here's where you'll find [Kubo's command-line interface (CLI) reference](kubo/cli.md).

+- **HTTP RPC endpoint**
+  [RPC API v0 reference for Kubo](kubo/rpc.md) — control your node over HTTP using the same commands you can from the command line!

+- **Go library**
-[API resources for Kubo](go/api.md) (the reference implementation of IPFS), including the Go CoreAPI, the Go embedded client, and the experimental Go CoreAPI implementation using HTTP API.
+  See [Go API reference for Kubo](go/api.md), including the Go CoreAPI, the Go embedded client, and a Go client for interacting with Kubo over HTTP RPC API.

-## JavaScript (js-ipfs)
+### JavaScript (js-ipfs)

 [API resources for js-ipfs](js/api.md), including the JS core API reference and the JS HTTP client library.

 Explore the Mutable File System, Regular Files API, and DAG API through ProtoSchool's [coding challenges](https://proto.school/course/ipfs).

-## HTTP

-[HTTP API reference](http/api.md) for IPFS — control your node using the same commands you can from the command line!

-## CLI commands

-Working in the terminal?
-Here's where you'll find the IPFS [command-line interface (CLI) reference](cli.md).